Nun [now Abbess] Seraphima (Dimitrova) [1]

 striving of Roman Catholic propaganda to introduce union in Ukraine.

-Assembly discusses the report (printed in the Appendix), it is adopted with
+the Assembly discusses the report (printed in the Appendix), it is

-the exception of the appeal to the heterodox churches for the creation of a
+adopted with the exception of the appeal to the heterodox churches for the

-united spiritual front for the struggle against socialism in all its varieties.
+creation of a united spiritual front for the struggle against socialism in all

-unanimously resolves that a separate commission be formed to compose an appeal
+Assembly unanimously resolves that a separate commission be formed to compose

-conscientiously to understand the actions described in the Protocol, it is
+1.2.
+In order conscientiously to understand the actions described in the

-necessary for us also to become acquainted with the procedure for discussing
+Protocol, it is necessary for us also to become acquainted with the procedure

 [5] We shall briefly present points from them to assist our investigation.

-resolving the diverse questions facing the First Council of the Russian church
+effectiveness in resolving the diverse questions facing the First Council of

-emigration, eight departments were formed in it [6] (point 17 of the
+the Russian church emigration, eight departments were formed in it [6] (point

-Regulations).
-They were staffed by participants in the Council who possessed
+17 of the Regulations).
+They were staffed by participants in the Council who

-suitable qualifications and expressed a desire to take part in their work
+possessed suitable qualifications and expressed a desire to take part in their

 Soveshchanie) appointed one of the bishops participating in the Council